Monday, November 7, 2016

 Mix dough by hand or machine.
 Form into 1 large of 2 small round loaves and prove until it doesn't spring back when gently poked (30 minutes to an hour, depending on conditions).
 Brush with beaten egg and sprinkle with sugar.
 Bake at 350*F for 25-30 minutes (for small loaves).

-I usually use 60% bread flour and 40% white wheat flour.
+I frequently use 60%-75% white flour and 40%-25% whole wheat flour.

 Slightly modified version of my grand aunt Delia's recipe.